- March 11th, 2016

-Suetsugu Shokai (末次商会) is a Japanese confectionery store near Kozawa station (小沢駅) in Kozawa, Kyowa town and is famous for selling Kozawa's local specialty sweets "Tunnel-mochi Rice Cake (トンネル餅)".
-The Tunnel-mochi Rice Cake was made in commemoration of the completion of Inaho Tunnel for Hakodate Main Line with great difficulty construction by the founder, Mr. Kyutaro Nishimura (西村久太郎), in 1904.
-This is the longtime seller Japanese sweet more than 110 years.
-By the way, the son of Mr. Kyutaro Nishimura is Mr. Keiyu Nishimura (西村計雄), Japanese painter, and Keiyu Nishimura Memory Museum (西村計雄記念美術館) is built in the Kyowa town.
+Hakuyoken Suetsugu Shokai (伯洋軒 末次商会) is a long-establsihed Japanese confectionery store near Kozawa Station (小沢駅) in Kozawa, Kyowa town, Niseko rooted in Shakotan Peninsula, and is famous for selling Kozawa's local specialty "Tunnel-mochi Rice Cake (トンネル餅)".
+The Tunnel-mochi Rice Cake is made in commemoration of the completion of Inaho Tunnel (稲穂トンネル) for Hakodate Main Line with great difficulty construction by Mr. Kyutaro Nishimura (西村久太郎), the founder, in 1904.
+This is the longtime seller Japanese confectionery with more than 110 years.
+By the way, a son of Mr. Kyutaro Nishimura is Mr. Keiyu Nishimura (西村計雄), a Japanese painter, and Keiyu Nishimura Memory Museum (西村計雄記念美術館) is also built in the Kyowa town.

 |Parking lot||Free parking is provided (2 cars)|

 |Business hour||08:00-15:00 * They close a shop if Tunnel-mochi Rice Cakes are sold out|

 |Mapcode||398 801 172*38|

 List of Accommodations

 Refer to following websites for the accommodations in the Kyowa.
 You can get information regarding online reviews and photos.

 A page of Niseko is here